Measles

 - A diagnosis of measles and measles testing should be highly considered in people with measles-compatible symptoms (rash and fever) in the outbreak-affected area.

-- Intensify surveillance by providing measles information to hospitals, emergency rooms, urgent care clinics, physicians, schools, and day care providers.
+- Intensify surveillance by providing measles information to hospitals, emergency rooms, urgent care clinics, physicians, schools, and child care providers.

 Health care facilities

-People who work in health care settings (including volunteers, trainees, nurses, physicians, technicians, receptionists, and other clerical and support staff) are at increased risk of exposure to measles and at increased risk of transmission to people at high risk of severe measles.
-For this reason, health care workers have different criteria for presumptive evidence of immunity.
+People who work in health care settings are at increased risk of exposure to measles and at increased risk of transmission to people at high risk of severe measles.
+Health-care personnel (HCP) include all paid and unpaid persons working in health-care settings who have the potential for exposure to patients and/or to infectious materials, including body substances, contaminated medical supplies and equipment, contaminated environmental surfaces, or contaminated air.
+For this reason, health care personnel have different criteria for presumptive evidence of immunity.

 - Create a timeline of the case’s movement within a health care facility.
 Determine what time the patient was in the waiting room, what time they were moved to an exam room, moved to a negative pressure room, or moved to other areas of the health care facility (such as the cafeteria, lab, x-ray, etc.).
 This information is used to determine who was exposed (staff and patients).